 Here are two simple statements about councils from a Latter-day Saint perspective that agrees with what Google found.
 In the 2016 April General Conference Elder Ballard said, “When parents are prepared and children listen and participate in the discussion, the family council is truly working!”
 (Family Councils, 2016 emphasis added.)
 In section 5.1.2 of The Church Handbook of Instructions Book Two it reads “Member missionary work is most effective when ward council members are fully engaged in the missionary effort.” (emphasis added.)

 As the Freakanomics Radio interview drew to a close Laszlo Bock made mention of two other things that Project Aristotle showed was important to the productivity of a team.

 Including those who do not speak up often goes back to making sure everyone feels like they have a voice and are welcome to speak.
 Make sure that we include everyone in the discussion.
 This sounds obvious but are we doing it?
 This is a small thing that can go a long way in building the trust people have in you.
-It is a well known fact that people trust those who trust them.
-If you take the time to seek the advice from someone who does not usually speak up, then they begin to feel more confidant and will speak up more.
+It is a well-known fact that people trust those who trust them.
+If you take the time to seek advice from someone who does not usually speak up, then they begin to feel more confident and will speak up more.
 Others will learn from your example and will have confidence that you really do value everyone’s opinion and they will also have more confidence in the formerly quiet person in ward council.